Plan S: Principles

+In October 2023, cOAlition S released a proposal that would "reimagine scientific publishing without any author fees" (diamond open access).

 Specific implementation guidance

 A task force of Science Europe, led by John-Arne Røttingen (RCN) and David Sweeney (UKRI), has developed a specific implementation guidance on the Plan S principles, released on 27 November 2018.
 The development of the implementation guidance also drew on input from interested parties such as research institutions, researchers, universities, funders, charities, publishers, and civil society.

 Transition period

 During a transition period, it will remain permissible to publish in so-called transformative journals, defined as hybrid journals that are covered by an agreement to become a full open-access venue.
 The contracts of such transformative agreements need to be made publicly available (including costs), and may not last beyond 2023.

 Green open access

-Publishing in any journal will continue to be permissible subject to the condition that a copy of the manuscript accepted by the journal, or the final published article, will be deposited in an approved open-access repository (green open access) with no embargo on access and with a CC-BY licence.
+Publishing in any journal will continue to be permissible subject to the condition that a copy of the manuscript accepted by the journal, or the final published article, will be deposited in an approved open-access repository (green open access) with no embargo on access and with a CC BY licence.

 As part of the Rights retention strategy, Coalition S plans to override journal policies that would forbid this.
 As of October 2021, this was done for over 500 works published in various venues.